Temora, New South Wales

-Temora has been reported as being the friendliest town in New South Wales, following a series of mentions in the Sydney Morning Herald's Column 8, which organised a bus trip to the town for Sydney readers in 2005.

 Temora was named by John Donald McCansh.
 In September 1880 he told the Warwick Argus:

 Neither the Wiradjuri Dictionary (2010) nor the Macquarie Dictionary of Aboriginal Words (2006) lists "temora" or any words similar to it, but the Dharug language dictionary online defines "temora" as "a tree standing alone".
-Alternatively, in the Celtic language it is derived from a term which means "an eminence commanding a wide view."
+Alternatively, in the Celtic language it is derived from a term which means "an eminence commanding a wide view.

 Geography

-Temora is located in North Eastern end of the Riverina region of NSW and is also part of the South West Slopes.
+Temora is located in the north-eastern Riverina region of NSW and is also part of the South West Slopes.
 Temora has an elevation of 302 m above sea level.
 The countryside is flat to undulating.
 To the north of Temora lies the Narraburra Hills and the Boginderra Hills Nature Reserve.

 Temora is located approximately 90 km north of Wagga Wagga.
 It is situated on the Burley Griffin Way linking Canberra and Griffith and the Goldfields Way which link Albury and Wagga Wagga to the Newell Highway.

 Climate

-Temora has a warm temperate climate; with cool, damp winters and hot, dry summers.
-Under the Köppen climate classification, Temora has a borderline humid subtropical (Cfa) and semi-arid climate (BSk).
+Temora has a temperate climate, with cool, damp winters and hot, dry summers.
+Under the Köppen climate classification, Temora has a humid subtropical climate (Cfa) with a cold semi-arid (BSk) influence.